 Federal Financial Assistance Programs - The University makes loans to students under the Federal Direct Student Loan Program.
 Under this program, the U.S. Department of Education makes interest subsidized and nonsubsidized loans directly to students, through entities like the University.
 Direct student loan receivables are not included in the University's statements of net position, as the loans are repayable directly to the U.S. Department of Education.
-The University received and disbursed approximately \$14 million in FY20 and \$16 million in FY19 under the Federal Direct Student Loan Program on behalf of the U.S. Department of Education, which is not included as revenue and expense in the statements of revenues, expenses, and changes in net position.
+The University received and disbursed approximately \$12 million in FY21 and \$14 million in FY20 under the Federal Direct Student Loan Program on behalf of the U.S. Department of Education, which is not included as revenue and expense in the statements of revenues, expenses, and changes in net position.

-The University also distributes other student financial assistance funds on behalf of the federal government to students under the federal Pell Grant, CARES act emergency grants, Supplemental Educational Opportunity Grant, SMART Grant, College Work Study programs Grant, and Academic Competitiveness Grant.
+The University also distributes other student financial assistance funds on behalf of the federal government to students under the federal Pell Grant, HEERFgrants, Supplemental Educational Opportunity Grant, SMART Grant, College Work Study programs Grant, and Academic Competitiveness Grant.
 The activity of these programs is recorded in the accompanying financial statements.
-In FY20 and FY19, the University received and disbursed \$4,889,925 and \$5,526,300, respectively, under these federal student aid programs.
+In FY21 and FY20, the University received and disbursed \$6,048,763 and \$4,889,925, respectively, under these federal student aid programs.